nerfkidjcb/nerfkidjcb/README.md

 Nice to see you :)

 ## Check Out My Website
-To get a better sense of my work and interests, be sure to visit [My Website](https://joebroughton.tech).
-You'll find additional details about my projects and achievements there.
+I have a website [My Website](https://joebroughton.tech).
+You'll find additional stuff about my projects and achievements there.

 ## Service Monitor
 My new open-source repo/toolkit called Service Monitor.
-This powerful tool enables you to monitor uptime and resources efficiently.
-Keep an eye on your services and ensure optimal performance with [Service Monitor](https://github.com/nerfkidjcb/ServiceMonitor).
+This tool enables me to monitor uptime and resources locally.
+[Service Monitor](https://github.com/nerfkidjcb/ServiceMonitor).

+## Electric Trains
+I love Factorio, and I like trains, so I built a mod.
+[Electric Trains](https://github.com/nerfkidjcb/electric-trains)

 <!--
 - 🔭 I’m currently working on ...